What do radiation therapists do?

 What do radiation therapists make?

-More than 21,000 Radiation therapists are licensed in the US today (ARRT 2015).
-According to the US Bureau of Labor Statistics the median salary for a Radiation therapist is $77,560 depending on position, years of experience, degree of education, geographic location, and practice setting.
+More than 21,000 radiation therapists are licensed in the United States today (ARRT 2015).
+According to the U.S. Bureau of Labor Statistics, the 2018 median salary for radiation therapists was $82,330 depending on position, years of experience, degree of education, geographic location, and practice setting.

 What is the job outlook for the radiation therapy technology profession?

-Employment for Radiation therapists is expected to grow by 24% from 2012 to 2022, which is much faster than the average occupation.
+Employment for Radiation therapists is expected to grow by 13% from 2016 to 2026, which is faster than the average occupation.
 Demand for services will continue to grow as the population ages.
 Read more about the RT job outlook at http://www.bls.gov/ooh/healthcare/Radiation-therapists.htm.